BitgesellOfficial/bitgesell/doc/tor.md

 	-proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy server will be used to try to reach .onion addresses as well.

-	-onion=ip:port  Set the proxy server to use for Tor hidden services.
+	-onion=ip:port  Set the proxy server to use for Tor onion services.
 You do not need to set this if it's the same as -proxy.
-You can use -noonion to explicitly disable access to hidden services.
+You can use -noonion to explicitly disable access to onion services.

 	-listen         When using -proxy, listening is disabled by default.
-If you want to run a hidden service (see next section), you'll need to enable it explicitly.
+If you want to run an onion service (see next section), you'll need to enable it explicitly.

 	-connect=X      When behind a Tor proxy, you can specify .onion addresses instead